BenTaylorPublic/screeps/README.md

 ## TODO
 ### Working on
 ```
-Add all the resource contants so I get 5k G
+Instead of limiting lab orders to 3k
+    It needs to split it into multiple orders of 3k
 ```
 ### Short term
 ```
-Instead of limiting lab orders to 3k
-    It needs to split it into multiple orders of 3k
+Building nukers

+Loading nukers

+Nukes (Offence)
+    nuke-launch flag
 ```
 ### Mid term:
 ```